Interested in forming a new club? See the requirements and process below to learn how.Requirement

-by one campus entity.
+8. Provisions - Those clubs petitioning may only be departmentally sponsored by one campus entity.
 For example: A Business School club could not petition to be in the Sport Clubs program.

-1. Meet with the Assistant Director of Competitive Sports - In order to petition to become a club sport with the Division of Recreational Sports, the interested party must meet with the Assistant Director of Competitive Sports (Room 1031 Natatorium/Gym Unit II) and present all the documents needed to meet the criteria to become a club sport as explained above.
+1. Meet with the Assistant Director of Competitive Sports - In order to petition to become a Sport Clubs with the Division of Recreational Sports, the interested party must meet with the Assistant Director of Competitive Sports (Room 1031 Natatorium/Gym Unit II) and present all the documents needed to meet the criteria to become a sport club as explained above.

-4. Acceptance by the Assistant Director of Competitive Sports - Taking the vote of the Sport Clubs Council and all criteria into consideration, the Sport Clubs Director has final approval of a club's acceptance.
-The decision of the Sport Clubs Director may be appealed to the Program Director.
-Once accepted as an approved Club Sport, the club shall then be governed by policies established by the University, the Division of Recreational Sports Sport Clubs program and the Sport Clubs Council.
+4. Acceptance by the Assistant Director of Competitive Sports - Taking the vote of the Sport Clubs Council and all criteria into consideration, the Assistant Director of Competitive Sports has final approval of a club's acceptance.
+The decision of the Assistant Director of Competitive Sports may be appealed to the Program Director.
+Once accepted as an approved Sport Club, the club shall then be governed by policies established by the University, the Division of Recreational Sports Sport Clubs program and the Sport Clubs Council.

 5. Probationary Period - Upon acceptance into the Sport Clubs program, the new club will serve a one-year probationary period per the Sport Clubs Council By-Laws.
 Any new club will serve a four-year financial probationary period imposed by the Division of Recreational Sports.
 During this time the club will not be eligible to receive any Sport Clubs (DRS) funds while securing funds through external donations and fundraising.
 Equipment will not be provided or purchased by the Division of Recreational Sports to facilitate any new clubs.